 Best food & beverages of 2010

-Best baked goods: Every afternoon around 5:00 a red VW Beetle (circa 1970-something) rolls into the Plaza Borda in central Taxco, Mexico with a 4’ wide basket heaped with a dozen varieties of freshly made pastries, breads, cookies and confections.
+Best baked goods: Every afternoon around 5 pm a red VW Beetle (circa 1970-something) rolls into the Plaza Borda in central Taxco, Mexico with an enormous basket heaped with a dozen varieties of freshly made pastries, breads, cookies, and confections.
 The crew of female vendors can barely set the basket on its stand before they’re swarmed by locals eagerly pointing to their favorite goodies (all less than US$1).
 Luckily, the red VW returns with more lovingly-packed baskets strapped to its specially-designed roof rack until every morsel is sold.
 It does not take long.

-Best agua fresca: The fresh lime and strawberry infused water made by the friendly natural food vendor just inside the Mercado Libertad in central Guadalajara.
-All-natural, refreshing, cheap.
+Best agua fresca: The fresh lime and strawberry infused water made by the friendly natural food vendor just inside the Mercado Libertad in central Guadalajara were all-natural, refreshing, and cheap.

 Best martini: The AAA four diamond Casa de Piedra restaurant at Hacienda Xcanatun near Merida in southern Mexico is renowned as some of the best eating in this already food-centric region (George W. Bush and Mexican President Felipe Calderón dined here together in 2007).
-Co-owner Cristina Baker who is at the forefront of the local slow food movement and a passionate food innovator.
-She actually went to culinary school before opening the restaurant.
-The food (which combines French technique with local ingredients) was outstanding but it was the pre-dinner martini that was the star of the show–perfectly mixed, garnished with real cocktail olives and served in the most elegant (yet functional) decanter we’ve ever seen.
+Co-owner Cristina Baker, who is at the forefront of the local slow food movement and a passionate food innovator, went to culinary school before opening the restaurant.
+The food, which combines French technique with local ingredients, was outstanding but it was the pre-dinner martini that was the star of the show–perfectly mixed, garnished with real cocktail olives, and served in the most elegant (yet functional) decanter we’ve ever seen.

 Best cup of coffee: Bruno Geisemann, owner of Finca Argovia in the Ruta de Cafe in Chiapas, Mexico, has a vision and it involves worms.
 And compost.
 And babbling brooks.
 And birds.
 And trees all over his shade-grown coffee plantation.
 He’s worked hard for years to realize his vision–turning his family’s coffee plantation into a model of sustainable organic farming.
 The earth here is happy and you can taste that in Bruno’s coffee which is so complex, rich and smooth that we finally learned to drink it black.
 A collection of beautiful cabins on the lush property are the perfect place to wake up to a cup of Bruno’s black gold before touring the operation.
 Warning: Bruno’s enthusiasm is as addictive as his coffee.